MichelJuillard/dynare-michel/windows/README.txt

   [m] Sparse kronecker products.

 In this last case, Dynare will run correctly, but with suboptimal speed.
-There could be several reasons for Matlab or Octave failing to detect the DLL:
+There could be several reasons for Matlab (R) or Octave failing to detect the DLL:

 * Your path settings may be wrong.
 Make sure that the 'matlab' subdirectory of your Dynare installation is the only Dynare directory present in the path variable.

-* Your Matlab or Octave version may be incompatible with the provided binaries.
+* Your Matlab (R) or Octave version may be incompatible with the provided binaries.

 * You may have a custom M-file in your search path with the same name than a DLL, therefore overriding it.